 I knew I was a girl, but I wasn’t that kind of girl.
 I wasn’t pink.
 And I didn’t want you to treat me like you treated the pink girls.

 I wanted to define who I was and how you saw me.
 I didn’t want to send the wrong cues and wind up having to fake-smile about getting a Cherry Merry Muffin toy at my birthday party (this definitely happened).
-And I didn’t want to not get invited to your birthday party because it was at Grand Slam USA (this did not happen… I was definitely at your party dunking on people and lighting it up in the cages).
+And I didn’t want to not get invited to your birthday party because it was at Grand Slam USA (until 4th grade, I was definitely at your party dunking on people and lighting it up in the batting cages).

 Maybe I’m making too much of it.
 Pink is just a color, right?
 And maybe I shouldn’t have hated the color of my bedroom walls so much.
 But man, it really felt like they were boxing me in.